dprobity/dprobity/README.md

 MACE – for active learning-based adsorption energy prediction

-ORB – for domain adaptation and low-data enhancement
+ORB – for domain adaptation and low-data enhancement and co adsorption of CO and NO modelling

 ⚙️ Automated data generation and labeling pipelines using ASE, VASP, and uncertainty sampling